2019

 Birmingham City Council Birmingham Women’s and Children’s NHS T… Priory Group of Hospitals +1 more

-Concerns summary Systemic delays in mental health act assessments due to inter-agency confusion and resource shortages led to critical information being missed and the incorrect legal framework being applied.
+Concerns summary (AI summary) Systemic delays in mental health act assessments due to inter-agency confusion and resource shortages led to critical information being missed and the incorrect legal framework being applied.
 Walsall MBC also failed to investigate these failings.

 Millie Creasy